optimak/TweetSentimentClassification/README.md

 Note: The code assumes the availability of pre-defined word lists for feature extraction.
 You may need to adjust the code or provide your own word lists depending on your specific requirements.

 This README provides an overview of the code's functionality and usage.
-For more detailed information, refer to the code comments and variable names.
+For more detailed and current information, refer to the `Tweet_Classification.py` code, comments and variable names.

 Happy sentiment classification!